 Within Sight of Shore

-April 16, 2019 will marked the 74rd Anniversary of the sinking of HMCS Esquimalt.
+April 16, 2023 marks the 78th Anniversary of the sinking of HMCS Esquimalt.

 Within Sight of Shore was shortlisted for the 2008 Lieutenant Governor of Nova Scotia Masterworks Arts Award.Creator: Scott Macmillan Nominator: Barbara Butler

 Scored for a unique mix of traditional and orchestral instruments, Within Sight of Shore is one of Scott Macmillan’s finest compositions, and certainly his most personal, describing the sinking of his father’s minesweeper as it approached Halifax Harbour in the last days of World War II.
 Programmatic in the best sense of the word, the composition cleverly and movingly draws the listener into its story through a remarkable integration of musical genres.
 The torpedo blast, the ASDIC ping, the calls of the survivors in the frigid Atlantic waters are all graphically realized without surrendering the musical integrity of the work.
 This is a mature, complex example of contemporary serious music, with an emotional staying power that leaves a profound and lasting impression.

 Within Sight of Shore by Halifax composer Scott Macmillan is a personal reflection in 4 movements: The Hit, The Wait, The Rescue, Ashore, recalling the events of the sinking of HMCS Esquimalt on April 16th 1945 just outside Halifax Harbour.
 My father, Lieutenant Commander Robert C. Macmillan, was the commanding officer of that ship.
 Of a crew of 71, 44 lives were lost.